swift-on-server/articles/Sources/Articles/Documentation.docc/2024/using-hummingbird-request-context/using-hummingbird-request-context.md

 @Snippet(path: "site/Snippets/HummingbirdRequestContext", slice: context_protocol)

 Then, remove the `typealias` and replace it with a generic parameter.
-This parameter is constrained to the protocol you just created.
+This parameter is constrained to the new protocol.

 @Snippet(path: "site/Snippets/HummingbirdRequestContext", slice: context_protocol_middleware)